scottquested/cv/README.md

 # Scott Quested's Curriculum Vitae

-Built using HTML and Tailwind CSS.
+This page was built using HTML, vanilla JavaScript and Tailwind CSS.
+Sometimes you just don't need a JS framework or library to build a webpage

 ## Development